1929 Bath by-election

-The 1929 Bath by-election was a parliamentary by-election held on 21 March 1929 for the constituency of Bath in Somerset.
+The 1929 Bath by-election was a parliamentary by-election held on 21 March 1929 for the UK constituency of Bath in Somerset.

 Vacancy

 The by-election was caused by the death of the sitting MP, the Unionist Charles Foxcroft on 11 February 1929.
-He had been the MP since the October 1918 by-election, apart from 1923-24 following his defeat to the Liberals.
+He had been the MP since the December 1918 general election, apart from 1923-24 following his defeat to the Liberals.

 History

-Before 1918, Bath was a two-member seat that had regularly changed hands between Unioinsts and Liberals.
+Before 1918, Bath was a two-member seat that had regularly changed hands between Unionists and Liberals.
 Since 1918, the Unionists had won on every occasion apart from the 1923 general election, when the Liberal, Frank Raffety won, thanks to the absence of a Labour candidate.
 Raffety was defeated by Foxcroft at the last General Election when Labour intervened;

 Candidates

 The Unionist candidate was the Honorable Charles Baillie-Hamilton, younger brother of the Earl of Haddington.

 The Liberal candidate was a recently retired Indian civil servant, 56-year-old Sidney Daniels, rather than the previous Liberal MP, Frank Raffety who had been selected to contest Cheltenham at the pending General Election.
 Daniels had spent 33 years in India before returning to England to practice law in 1928.
 This was his first parliamentary election.

 The Labour candidate was a barrister and journalist, George Gilbert Desmond.